cidgoh/DataHarmonizer/README.md

 Watch Rhiannon Cameron and Damion Dooley describe this application on [YouTube](https://www.youtube.com/watch?v=rdN2_Vhwb8E&t=38s&ab_channel=CANARIEInc.) at the Canadian Research Software Conference (CRSC2021).

+Note that the **Pathogen Genomics Package** of DataHarmonizer templates, which includes Covid-19 and Monkeypox, is available now as a simpler stand-alone zip file at [https://github.com/cidgoh/pathogen-genomics-package](https://github.com/cidgoh/pathogen-genomics-package).

 |Chrome|Firefox|Edge|
 |---|---|---|
 |49+|34+|12+|